Tanmay3610/BrewAssignment/README.md

 6. **Enjoy! 🎉**

 ## Decisions and Assumptions
-During the development process, we made the following decisions and assumptions:
+During the development process, following decisions and assumptions were made:

+- Summary is taken as optional field when adding the book
 - Deleted books are soft-deleted, preserving the records in case they may be useful in the future.
 - This API assumes that the user provides a custom identifier for books rather than using a default MongoDB ObjectId.
 - To access these endpoints, include your access token in the Authorization header of your HTTP requests.